Witness the views of the Annapurna, Nilgiri, and Dhaulagiri ranges

 If you’re looking for the perfect time, autumn is the best time for the Annapurna Circuit trek.
 Here is the reason why:

-Note: This is also peak season, so that that trails can be busy.
+Note: This is also peak season, so that the trails can be busy.
 Still, it’s the best time for an Annapurna Circuit group trek or a guided Annapurna hike tour.

 Spring (March to May) – Colorful and Pleasant